 Looking around she saw something on the side of the road that stopped her line of questioning.
 There was the tail end of a car sticking out of the side ditch.
 She headed towards the car in case there was anyone else inside.
 It wasn't like she could do anything else for the man on the road.
 Once up close, her frown deepened.
 The windshield was in pieces; fragments of glass still attached were caked in blood.

 Her eyes widened in revulsion.
 The body…there was barely anything left.
 Bloodied bones, torn flesh and organs were draped over the passenger seat.
 Peering closer, there was evidence of bite marks on the flesh.
 She had seen the results of unfortunate infantry men getting hit by RPG's or stepping on landmines, but she'd never seen anyone eaten before.
 This looked like a frenzied animal attack.

-Upholstering her Glock, the Marshal looked around, her eyes cautiously scrutinizing the surrounding area.
-If whatever did this was still around, she needed to be careful.
+Upholstering her Glock, the marshal looked around, her eyes cautiously scrutinizing the surrounding area.
+If whatever animal did this was still around, she needed to be careful.

 Groan.
 Squelch.
 Thump.

 The woman froze.
 Her head slowly turned towards the road and watched a sight that would soon become all too familiar—the corpse's arm was twitching.
 At first, the woman thought she saw wrong, but then the arm twitched again.
 And then the leg.
 And then the whole body stirred.

 …The cadaver…was moving…